Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 After you changed the content of a config file you can click the *Apply Changes* button to save the changes or click the *Discard Changes* button to discard the changes.
 Config files with unsaved changes are marked as ``(modified)``.

+An openHAB configuration example can be found in the documentation of the :ref:`Starter Kit: Weather Station <starter_kit_weather_station_openhab>`.

 .. _red_brick_brickv_settings_brickd: